 Don’t worry too much about print/logos etc. This will be on the inside of the box so by the time you’ve put the gift inside you will only see the underside of the lid.

 Do try and avoid stickers on the inside of the lid – they are very difficult to get off and ugly left on!

 2 – Cut a large piece of cardboard from the box

 Just cut it roughly at this stage.
-Don’t try and cut the exact size, it’s easier just to tidy up the sides after and when you’ve decided on the size.
+Don’t try and cut the exact size, it’s easier to tidy up the sides after, when you’ve decided on the size.